 Retail price, that’s $126.80, though I’m not factoring in tax for simplicity.

 Just $37.80 for those four items.
 Rounding up the numbers, I save about %66 on my entire purchase.

 No joke: I may never be able to pay Disney retail again.

 Not everything found in the Warehouse was in pristine condition.
 I had to sew up a loose spot on the sandals, but that was an easy fix to save %60.

 The other clothing I bought seemed just fine.
 While looking through the store, I saw scarves with thread pulls, and some glassware with visible scratches.

-But I also found a rack of 2010 t-shirts on sale for $.99.
+But I also found a rack of t-shirts that were dated two years prior on sale for $.99.
 Only catch?
 Every shirt was a size small.
-While I was actually vacationing there in 2010, a size small won’t cut it!
+Yes, sizes can be limited, but hey, you may luck out!

 Write down these two addresses for your next vacation to Orlando.
 After clipping coupons to send yourself on vacation, you deserve to come home with some great stuff, and it might as well be real Disney bargains!

 Disney’s Character Warehouse at Orlando Premium Outlet International is located at 4951 International Drive, Orlando, FL 32819.